sdepouw/GodotSandbox/README.md

 - Instead of one hit instant death, the player can now take multiple hits (3 by default)
   - Includes "take damage" sound
 - High Score is now maintained, and persists between play sessions
+- A few animations and colors applied dynamically